and0125/figma/README.md

 You can use the property name to give each variant a name, then you can add the state property to note which state the variant represents, and even add a description to really detail when the variant should be used.

+## Creating Layouts

+There are layout templates already available in Figma to pull from in the frame menu.
+These are the blank screens we can work from.
+There are several